 Richard Hendriks has degrees in Civil Engineering and in Science from McMaster University, and is currently pursuing his Ph.D. in Civil Engineering at the University of Toronto.
 For the past two decades, he has been engaged in the planning, environmental assessment, economic evaluation and Indigenous consultation and negotiations related to several large-scale hydroelectric and mining projects across Canada.
 He has provided testimony before environmental assessment review panels, utility boards, government regulators and independent tribunals concerning the environmental effects, economic viability, and implications for Indigenous rights of these hydroelectric developments.
 Richard’s current Ph.D. research concerns the potential for hydroelectric redevelopment and pumped storage hydroelectric to contribute to Canada’s needs for low-carbon electrical capacity and energy storage.

 SESIT is part of the Insitute for Integrated Energy Systems (IESVic), a multi-disciplinary and collaborative research centre at the University of Victoria.
 IESVic alumni end up all over the world as professors, consultants, entrepreneurs, managers, and engineers.
 Check out where our alumni are now.

 We are recruiting enthusiastic and talented student researchers at the undergraduate, graduate, and postdoc levels.

 SESIT strives to be a diverse and inclusive group that is a source of strength for its students and fellows.
 We courage applications and partnerships from underrepresented groups including women, Indigenous peoples, persons with disabilities, members of visible minorities, and persons of any sexual orientation or gender identity.
-We acknowledge and respect the Lekwungen-speaking people on whose traditional territory the university stands and the Songhees, Esquimalt, and WSÁNEĆ peoples whose historical relationships with the land continue to this day.
+We acknowledge with respect the Lekwungen peoples on whose traditional territory the university stands and the Songhees, Esquimalt and WSÁNEĆ peoples whose historical relationships with the land continue to this day.